-McKee Fehl Constructors Ltd (McKee Fehl) is delighted to announce its involvement in the Wellington City Council (WCC) redevelopment of the Band Rotunda in Oriental Bay.
+We are delighted to announce McKee Fehl's involvement in the Wellington City Council (WCC) redevelopment of the Band Rotunda in Oriental Bay.

-In their announcement, WCC confirmed a successful proposal has been accepted by Cheops Holdings Ltd (Cheops Holdings), which will use sister company McKee Fehl to undertake all construction activities.
+In their announcement, WCC confirmed a successful proposal has been accepted by Cheops Holdings Ltd, which will use sister company McKee Fehl to undertake all construction activities.

 Led by Maurice Clark, Cheops Holdings will lease and redevelop the Band Rotunda for commercial hospitality uses.
 McKee Fehl will act as the head contractor and undertake all construction activities.